Rurihelesta/esp32_ili9341_ft6336u_lvgl_GUIGuider/README.md

 esp-idf v4.4.4
 ### Build and Flash
 Select chip target.
+use menuconfig config PSRAM... set cpu freq to 240Mhz
 Modify pin out in spi_master_example_main.
 Put your ui file generated from GUIGuider(only /generated and /custom folder)in /main/ui folder.
 Change the include in /main/ui/generated/images/*.c from #include "lvgl/lvgl.h" to #include "lvgl.h"